Ramudii/NewsBulletin/README.md

+New Bulletin app was developed using React JS And Bootstrap

+This project was inspired by https://youtu.be/waCkrUIlSTo?si=OWWuC0Q10uknyfoS.

+I have built my own version by customizing the design, modifying UI elements, and making additional improvements.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.